modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

                                      (const_int 1) (const_int 0))]
              (const_int 0)))

-; With the C3x, things are simpler, but slower, i.e. more pipeline conflicts :( ; There are three functional groups:
+; With the C3x, things are simpler but slower, i.e. more pipeline conflicts :( ; There are three functional groups:
 ; (1) AR0-AR7, IR0-IR1, BK
 ; (2) DP